IN THE PROCESS OF BEING UPDATED DUE TO COVID CHANGES

 Sar-El phone numbers are also on the back of your name badge.

-If you arrive before a scheduled start date to join Sar-El in Israel, you must phone Johanna to confirm your arrival and the arrangements for joining.
+If you arrive before a scheduled start date to join Sar-El in Israel, you must phone Laura to confirm your arrival and the arrangements for joining.
 Follow the instructions that you were given in Canada.

 Everyone must purchase a “Rav Kav” bus card BEFORE going on a bus or train.
 The bus drivers will not take any money.
 You can purchase these cards at the central bus stations or train stations, as well as at the airport.
 Read more